csantanapr/wl-starter-ios-app/README.md

     // Set WORKLIGHT to 1 to use Worlight Server, set to 0 to use local data
     #define WORKLIGHT 1

+### Automation Xcode Scripts

+This project provides the following sample scripts

+1. `update_wlplist.sh`

+	It updates the worklight.plist with the ip address and port

+2. `start_wlserver.sh`

+	It checks if the worklight server is not running and starts the server

+3. `build_deploy_adapters.sh`

+	(It build and deploys the adapter code always have the latest running on the worklight server)

+To add more scripts to the build got to Target Settings, select Build Phases, select the plus (+) sign and pick "Run "

 #### Simulator Issues
 If you see an error like "reason: 'Couldn't add the Keychain Item.'" when running on simulator, just reset the Simulator.